 I am a writer, and have two novels about half completed, a third started and another one laid out and waiting for me to get to them.
 I also have several short stories and two novellas.
 While my goal was to become published by age 50, I'm writing at a slower pace than I'd like and it'll be more like 51 at this point.
 But that is fine.
 Where I am now as a person can only enhance the quality of my writing.

 I’d be very pleased to share my stories with you; that IS what they are for, after all, and they will give you a good sense of who I am as a person.

 I like a good story, regardless of genre, though I am most partial to those that fall outside the realm of my experience.

 I watch a lot of Netflix, catching up on all the stuff that I missed while I was married.
-I recently completed “Buffy the Vampire Slayer” and loved it.
-I just finished "Bones" and "The Dresden Files."
-I finally got to see “Lost” and loved it—saw it twice in two years; the new “Battlestar Galactica”—the second best show that I’ve ever seen on TV; “Heroes”, which I liked but was spotty at best, just to name a few.
-I enjoy the CSI type shows very much as well.
-Currently loving "The Guild."
-Repeatedly.
+Some favorites are “Buffy the Vampire Slayer,” "Bones," "The Dresden Files," “Lost” the new “Battlestar Galactica”—the second best show that I’ve ever seen on TV; “Heroes”, which I liked but was spotty at best.
+I enjoy the CSI type shows very much as well, especially NCIS.

 I also am a big fan of shows from the BBC.
 Period pieces, classics, comedies, etc. Recently encountered and fell in love with "Sherlock."
 It's excellent.
-I am currently enjoying "Being Human."
+"Being Human" is another favorite.

 I also am a Janeite, especially enjoyed "Pride and Prejudice," "Emma," "Sense and Sensibility," "Persuasion" and "Mansfield Park."